 All staff members have agreed to observe the Standards of Conduct for the International Civil Service

-All staff members are required to make periodic disclosures of interests
+All staff members are required to make periodic disclosures of conflicts of interests in addition to disclosures of financial interests

 The Centre’s procedures will evolve over time.
 This is an essential part of the Centre’s commitment to enhancing transparency and accountability with regard to governments, employers’ and workers’ organizations, partners in the UN system, the development community, and the public.
-It is also a key element of the Centre’s knowledge-sharing strategy.
+Changes to rules and procedures are communicated to all staff members.

 The Ethics Officer of the ILO works independently and aims to foster a culture of integrity within the organization, including the ITCILO.
 The Ethics Officer keeps a confidential record of all issues brought to their attention and remains independent of any official, department, or other organizational entity of the Centre.